-A study of the increasing research base supporting models of instruction, learning styles, motivational techniques, and effective classroom management techniques.
+A study of the increasing research base supporting models of instruction, learning theories, motivational techniques, content area literacy development, and effective classroom management techniques.
 Demonstration and analysis of instructional models.
-Strategies focusing on cognitive, affective and psychomotor development.
+Strategies focus on supporting growth in all domains of development.